Image Format Comparison

 What image format is smallest?

-HEIC and WEBP typically achieve the smallest file sizes while maintaining good quality.
+HEIC and WebP typically achieve the smallest file sizes while maintaining good quality.
 JPG can also be very small but with more noticeable quality loss.